FAQ - Information about the Vulnerability-Lab

 17. Where can I search for certain vulnerabilities?

 19. I would like to become a customer of the Vulnerability-Lab.
-How can I contact the lab to discuss the options?
+How to contact the lab to discuss all options?

-20. I would like to have my products tested by the core team of the Vulnerability-lab.
-Who can I contact?
+20. I would like to have my products tested by the core team of the Vulnerability-Lab.
+How to?

 21. What kind of vulnerabilities does the Vulnerability-Lab accept and detect?